A 15-month-old was reported missing this week -- two months after she was last seen

-Tennessee authorities are looking for a 15-month-old who was last seen two months ago.
+Tennessee authorities are looking for a 15-month-old who was last seen two months ago and the reward for her safe return has reached $33,000.

 "The day before yesterday, a family member of this missing child reported in a department of children's services referral about the child being missing," Sullivan County Sheriff's Office spokesman Capt.
 Andy Seabolt told CNN affiliate WCYB.